andrew/ultimate-awesome/README.md

 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of AtomicDEX project and resources.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of nice optimizations!.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
+- [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome-qt](https://github.com/lichuang/awesome-qt) - Collect awesome qt resource.
 - [awesome](https://github.com/longshihui/awesome) - This project record and sort my GitHub star.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
-- [awesome-ai](https://github.com/maksof-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [awesome-azure-devops](https://github.com/martcus/awesome-azure-devops) - A curated list of awesome resource for azure devops.
 - [awesome-awesomeness](https://github.com/mattjtodd/awesome-awesomeness) - A curated list of awesomeness.
+- [kagawa-udon-awesome](https://github.com/MaxMEllon/kagawa-udon-awesome) - :stew: Umai udon tabetai. tabetakunai?.
 - [awesome-Char](https://github.com/megatontech/awesome-Char) - 仓颉语言优秀项目.
 - [Shopify-Guide](https://github.com/mikeroyal/Shopify-Guide) - Shopify Guide.
 - [awesome-end-user-programming](https://github.com/mjyc/awesome-end-user-programming) - A list of my favorite end-user programming, crowdsourcing, programming languauges links.